tumaer/SciML/_sources/lecture/gmm.md

 2. Density estimation: by evaluating the probability $p(\tilde{x})$ of a new point $\tilde{x}$, we can compute how probable it is that this point comes from the same distribution as the training data.
 3. Clustering: so far we have talked about density estimation, but GMMs are typically used for clustering.
 Given a new query point $\tilde{x}$, we can evaluate each of the $K$ Gaussians and scale their probability by the respective $\pi_k$.
 These will be the probabilities of $\tilde{x}$ to be part of cluster $k$.

-Most limitations of this approach arive from the assumption that the indivudual clusters follow the Gaussian distribution:
+Most limitations of this approach arrive from the assumption that the individual clusters follow the Gaussian distribution:

-- If the data does not follow a Gaussian distribution, e.g. heavy-tailed ditribution with outliers, then too much weight will be given to the outliers
+- If the data does not follow a Gaussian distribution, e.g. heavy-tailed distribution with outliers, then too much weight will be given to the outliers
 - If there is an outlier, eventually one mode will focus only on this one data point.
 But if a Gaussian describes only one data point, then its variance will be zero and we recover a singularity/Dirac function.
 - The choice of $K$ is crucial and this parameters need to be optimized in a outer loop.
 - GMMs do not scale well to high dimensions.

 ## Further References

-**Probability Theory**
+### Probability Theory

 - {cite}`bishop2006`, Chapters 1 and 2
 - {cite}`murphy2022`, Chapters 2 and 3
 - {cite}`cs229notes`, Section 3.1 - the exponential family

-**Gaussian Mixture Models**
+### Gaussian Mixture Models

 - {cite}`cs229notes`, Chapter 11 - main GMM reference
 - {cite}`bishop2006`, Section 9.2 - detailed derivations